databrary/design/ridir-16/narrative.md

 ##### Project 1.1: Import and export Datavyu coding files

 We will start by making Databrary capable of importing spreadsheets generated by Datavyu (13), the free, Java-based, multi-platform open-source video coding tool maintained by Databrary and supported by PI Adolph over many years.
-Some 6 volumes or datasets on Databrary representing 230 video sessions contain spreadsheets coded in Datavyu, and dozens of other datasets have Datavyu files that are in the process of being curated and uploaded.
+Some 6 volumes or datasets on Databrary representing 230 video sessions contain spreadsheets coded in Datavyu, and many other datasets have Datavyu files that may be added.
 The Datavyu file format is well known to the Databrary team.
 Reading Datavyu spreadsheet files will be a demonstration case for projects (1.2-1.6) focused on other data formats.
 We will also build functionality to export codes in the Datavyu format.